What is a Snow Moon? The February Full Moon’s Spiritual Meaning

 When Is the Snow Moon?

-The Snow Moon will reach its peak on Sunday, February 5, 2023 at 1:29 p.m.
+The Snow Moon will reach its peak on Saturday, February 24, 2024, at 7:30 a.m.
 ET.

-Snow Moon Meaning: Why Is It Called a Snow Moon?
+The Snow Moon Meaning: Why Is It Called a Snow Moon?

-The Snow Moon was aptly named for February’s historically harsh conditions and heavy snowfalls.
-In the northern hemisphere, this cold, dark month of scarcity was a difficult time for hunters, which is why the moon earned additional names like “Hunger Moon” and “Bone Moon” associated with famine.
+Historically in the northern hemisphere, this cold, dark month of scarcity was a difficult time for hunters, which is why the moon earned additional names like “Hunger Moon” and “Bone Moon” associated with famine.

 Snow Moon Spiritual Meaning

 Think about how the seeds and bulbs in the frozen soil are gathering their energy right now in preparation for rapid growth soon.
-We should be preparing as well, and our bodies, minds, and spirits can feel this need to start shaking off the remnants of sleep.
+We’re preparing as well.
+Our bodies, minds, and spirits can feel this need to start shaking off the remnants of sleep.
+It’s time to start focusing on gathering the motivation, energy, and resolve as we enter the growing season with positivity and confidence.

 Snow Moon Altar Tips, Colors, & Crystals